Tyrrrz/Tyrrrz.me/data/blog/pure-impure-segregation-principle/Post.md

 ## Flattening the dependency tree

-Although the concept of purity forms the foundation of functional programming, it isn't given as much thought in the object-oriented world.
+While the concept of purity forms the foundation of functional programming, it isn't given as much thought in the object-oriented world.
 In fact, the main purpose of object-oriented design is to aggregate related behavior in a single contextual entity, which usually involves state and mutations.

 Software written with OOP in mind follows a hierarchical design, where objects are composed together to represent different layers of abstraction in a connected fashion.
 Any impurities that may exist in those objects are free to spread from child to parent, potentially contaminating the entire dependency tree.